Going through a Divorce is never easy, and when it comes to a Muslim Divorce, it’s crucial to understand the intricacies of the process.

 This fundamental difference in legal principles significantly impacts the grounds for Divorce, with the Syariah Court considering Islamic grounds, whereas the Family Court follows civil grounds.

-Moreover, the procedures and requirements for initiating and pursuing Muslim Divorce are also different.
+Moreover, the procedures and requirements for initiating and pursuing a Muslim Divorce are also different.
 The Syariah Court’s processes are guided by Islamic jurisprudence, which includes specific steps and considerations.

 Muslim marriage and Divorce in Singapore are primarily governed by the Administration of Muslim Law Act (AMLA).
 The act outlines the legal requirements for Divorce under Islamic law.